caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-17-azure-devops-part-4.md

 From code change to resource deployment with zero clicks.
 Now we're truly living the **infrastructure-as-code** dream.

-Continue to Part 5 - Parameters files and pipeline variables (coming soon) where I'll demonstrate how to customise releases for each stage
+Continue to Part 5 - Parameters files and pipeline variables (coming soon) where I'll demonstrate how to customize releases for each stage

 ---